dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 </article>
 ```

 We'll add and remove the loading component with `<app-loading *ngIf="loading">`.
-We'll also add a container around the rest of the page content and only stamp it if the `isLoaded()` getter is truthy.
+We'll also add a container around the rest of the page content and only stamp it if the `isLoaded` getter is true.

 When our app home component is loading, it now looks like this: